 - cognitive difficulties

 This is certainly not the only study of its kind.
-Plenty of other research exists that highlights the negative effects of spanking.
+Plenty of exists that highlights the negative effects of spanking.
 And yet, 81 percent of Americans believe spanking is an acceptable form of punishment.
 Why the disparity between the research and parental opinion?